Abelaj50/Gopher-Hunting/README.md

 * [Visual Demonstration](#visual-demonstration)

 ## General info
-This project is the third project for CS 478 (Software Development for Mobile Platforms) at the University of Illinois at Chicago, Spring 2022.
-Our task was to design and code two new Android apps meant to work together on an Android device running version Android 11 (API 30).
-The first app helps visitors in Chicago decide on points of interest in the city.
-The second app has specific information about the points of interest.
+This project is the fourth project for CS 478 (Software Development for Mobile Platforms) at the University of Illinois at Chicago, Spring 2022.
+Our task was to design and code a game of gopher hunting as a self-playing on an Android device running version Android 11 (API 30).
+Two algorithms that we designed play against each other in an effort to find the hole that contains the gopher.

 ## Getting Started
 If you would like to download the app from the Google Play Store, click **here**.
 If you would like to browse through the source code in the environment it was created in, make sure you have **Android Studio 2021.1.1** installed.